Rundiz-WP/rundiz-downloads/App/languages/readme.txt

 This folder is for place language translation .po and .mo files.
-The file name should be pluginName-locale.po and pluginName-locale.mo.
+The file name should be pluginDomain-locale.po and pluginDomain-locale.mo.
 For example: rd-downloads-th.po, rd-downloads-th.mo for Thai language.